fdqc/simple-react-app-tutorial/README.md

 ###### Español

-El propósito de este proyecto es el de servir como una introducción básica al desarrollo de SPAs (Simple Page Applications) usando ReactJs.
+El propósito de este proyecto es el de servir como una introducción básica al desarrollo de SPAs (Single Page Applications) usando ReactJs.

 ###### English

-The purpose of this project is to serve as a basic introduction to the development of SPAs (Simple Page Applications) using ReactJs.
+The purpose of this project is to serve as a basic introduction to the development of SPAs (Single Page Applications) using ReactJs.

 #### Licencia / License